The violence in “Wind River” will take your breath away. As it should.

 In “Hell of High Water,” Sheridan used a heist picture to point his camera at ageing, dying Western towns and the institutions that let them die.
 Here, it’s the hopeless neglect of Indian Reservations — children raised the way they’ve always been raised, but with grinding, inescapable poverty and deadly new drug distractions that eat into families and society.

 He also has a tendency to cast the prettiest movie stars, which washes some of the grit off his movies.
 Here, Olsen’s runway-ready look earns comment and is a distraction.
-She needed to de-glam a bit, like Jodie Foster in “The Silence of the Lambs.”
+She needed to de-glam a bit, like Jodie Foster in “The Silence of the Lambs” or Chris Pine in “Hell or High Water.”
 Actors remind us they’re actors when they’re too well-groomed and turned out to look like the land has worn on them.

 Rent “Frozen River” or “Winter’s Bone” and catch the contrast.
 This film rarely feels as cold as its first scenes, and never as cold as everybody is making out.
 The promised blizzard is a bust.